AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## Can I transfer the unused time of an ECS instance to another ECS instance?

-No, the unused time of an ECS instance cannot be transferred to others.
+No, the unused time of an ECS instance cannot be transferred to other ECS instances.
 If you want both higher flexibility and cost-effectiveness, we recommend that you use a combination of reserved instances and pay-as-you-go instances.
 For more information, see [Reserved instance overview](/intl.en-US/Instance/Instance purchasing options/Reserved Instances/Reserved instance overview.md).

 ## Do ECS instances provide databases by default?